Ditectrev/DP-203/README.md

 - [x] From 06:00 to 07:00 on January 10, 2021, the file format of data in wwi/BIKES/CARBON was incorrect.
 - [ ] The pipeline was triggered too early.

-### HOTSPOT You have an Azure subscription that contains an Azure Synapse Analytics dedicated SQL pool named Pool1 and an Azure Data Lake Storage account named storage1.
+### You have an Azure subscription that contains an Azure Synapse Analytics dedicated SQL pool named Pool1 and an Azure Data Lake Storage account named storage1.
 Storage1 requires secure transfers.
 You need to create an external data source in Pool1 that will be used to read .orc files in storage1.
 How should you complete the code?

 ![Question 153](images/question153.jpg)